EuroPython/website/data/pages-content/sprints.md

 ### EuroPython 2023 Example Sprint (copy this for your project)

-- Number of people: ??
+- Number of people: ?? (? contributors + ? organisers)
 - Room: RB ???
 - Python Level: any
 - Contact: programme@europython